Pontianak: Ethnicities

-The population of Pontianak is predominantly ethnic Malays and Chinese.
-In addition, there are also ethnic Dayak, Javanese, Bugis, Madurese, Arabic, Sundanese, Banjar, Batak, Minangkabau and others.
+Currently (as of 2023), the website of Statistics Indonesia for Pontianak City (BPS Kota Pontianak) does not show ethnic composition in its population data.
+The BPS data below was reported by news sites in 2019, and again 2022:

+In 2009, the government website of Pontianak City posted this ethnicity data:

 Intermarriage between different ethnic groups is common in Pontianak.

 Compared to other Indonesian cities, Pontianak is one of the few cities with a significant number of Chinese Indonesians.
 The Chinese have lived in Pontianak for centuries.
 Most of the Chinese were passing through west Borneo from the third century for a last rest on their sailing journeys before returning to China.
 Beginning in the 7th century many Chinese had started to trade in western Borneo.
 Apart from the Chinese traders, in the 17th century Dutch colonization brought in mass Chinese for mining gold.
 Most of these Chinese miners originated from the Fujian or Guangdong provinces.

 The two largest sub-groups of the Pontianak Chinese are the Teochew and Hakka.
 The Teochew people are from the northeastern coast of Guangdong and Hakka people from the interior of Fujian come to West Kalimantan.
 The Hakka people are pioneer groups living in villages and mining areas, working as miners, farmers, and also small traders.
 This is in contrast to the Teochew people who prefer to live in urban areas for trade.
 Even now the Teochew people form the largest ethnic Chinese population in the city of Pontianak and south of Pontianak.
 The Hakka people mostly live in the northern area of Pontianak.

 The second largest ethnic group in Pontianak is the Malay people.
 The Pontianak Malay are one of the early inhabitants of the city.
 Pontianak was the seat of the Pontianak Sultanate, a great Malay kingdom for centuries.
 The Malay people mostly live on the bank of the Kapuas River and other rivers in Pontianak.
 They also live in coastal areas of the city.
 Most of the Pontianak Malay work as traders, government officials, and in other jobs.

 Other significant ethnic groups living in Pontianak are the Dayak, Bugis, Madurese, and Javanese.
 Most of the Dayak living in Pontianak are the indigenous/native people of the interior part of West Kalimantan.
 Some of the Dayak still practice animism, which involves traditional rituals and dances.
 However, most of the Dayaks have converted to Christianity and are more urbanized.
 The Bugis, Javanese, and Madurese are immigrants from other parts of Indonesia.
 They migrated to Pontianak due to the Transmigration program enacted by the Dutch and continued during the New Order.
 Conflicts often erupted between the Madurese and the Dayak.